alvaroalea/QL_QsoundQprint_clone/README.md

 - I use a electrolitic capacitor instead the original tantalo one.
 - There are some jumper to allow a future ACB stereo mix.

-Rom is no available until have a clear idea of it's copyright.
+This project can not be possible without the help of silvester, that tracked a fault in the schematic and Marcel Kilgus that develop a new ROM with a qsound device and a pt3 player.

-I test with Rom versions 1.10, 1.31 and 1.40 and work, but superbasic command play seen to be erratic and sometimes work and other, the same command do not work.
+I test with ROM versions 1.10, 1.31 and 1.40 and work as expected, new ROM do not have the printer routines, but have a new options used by the pt3 player.

-There is no software available for this card (as far as I know/test)

 You can use a 2764 eprom or a W27C512 flash, that is much more cheap and easy to use.